JakeScudder/react-flickr-api/README.md

 This project was built using create-react-app.
 It uses Flickr's API to fetch a gallery of photos.
 It has error handling and has a built in search function.

 ### Technologies
-JavaScript, React, HTML, CSS, API Requests
+JavaScript, React, HTML, CSS, API Requests w/ Axios

 ### Check it out
 https://jakescudder.github.io/react-flickr-api